-I/We NRIC / Passport / Company No of (BLOCK LETTERS) (full address) a member/members of Ygl Convergence Berhad (Company No. 649013-W) hereby appo int ······································ NRIC / Passport No of or failing him,NRIC / Passport No or the Gener Chairman of the Meeting as my/our proxy to vote in my/our name(s) on my/our behalf at al Meeting of the Company to be held at The Northam Hotel, No. 55, Jalan Sultan Ahmac 27 May 2016 at 11.00 a.m. at any adjournment thereof.
-NO. RESOLUTIONS For Against 1.
-To approve the payment of Directors' fees for the financial year ended 31 December 2015 2.
-To re-elect Mr. Yeap Kong Chean as Director of the Company 3.
-To re-elect En.
-Ahmad Fuad Bin Mohd Ali as Director of the Company 4.
-To re-appoint Messrs.
-Cheng & Co. as Auditors for the ensuing year and to authorise Directors to fix their remuneration 5.
-Ordinary Resolution - Authority to the Directors to issue and allot shares pursuant to Section 132D of the Companies Act, 1965 6.
-Special Resolution - Proposed Amendments to the Articles of Association of the Company.
-Strik e out whichever not applicable indicate your vote by 'X' in the respective box of each resolution.
-Unless voting instructionabove, the proxy will vote or abstain from voting as he/she thinks fit. tions are in dicated in the Note: Please note that the short description given above of the Resolutions to be passed do not in any way whatsoever reflect the intent and purpose of the Resolutions.
-Shareholders are encouraged to refer to the Notice of 12th Annual General Meeting for the full purpose and intent of the Resolutions to be passed.
-As wit ness my/our hand(s) this day of, 2016.
-Signat ure of Member / Common Seal of the Corporate Shareholders
+I/We NRIC / Passport / Company No (BLOCK LETTERS) (full address) being a a member/members of Ygl Convergence Berhad (Company No. 649013-W) hereby appoint NRIC / Passport No or faili ng him, NRIC / Passport No or the Annua Chairman of the Meeting as my/our proxy to vote in my/our name(s) on my/our behall General Meeting of the Company to be held at Olive Tree Hotel, No.76, Jalan Mahsgon Friday, 26 May 2017 at 10.00 a.m. and at any adjournment thereof.
+NO. ORDINARY RESOLUTIONS For Against 1.
+To approve the payment of Directors' fees for the financial year ended 31 December 2016 2.
+To approve the payment of benefit payable to Directors under Section 230(1)(b) of the Companies Act, 2016 3.
+To re-elect Madam Tan Hoay Leng as Director of the Company 4.
+To re-elect Mr. Lee Tiam Nam as Director of the Company 5.
+To re-appoint Messrs Cheng & Co. as Auditors for the ensuing year and to authorise Directors to fix their remuneration 6.
+Authority to the Directors to issue and allot shares Strike e out whichever not applicable ' indicate your vote by 'X' in the respective box of each resolution.
+Unless voting instruct above, the proxy will vote or abstain from voting as he/she thinks fit. tions are ir dicated in the Note: Please note that the short description given above of the Resolutions to be passed do no reflect the intent and purpose of the Resolutions.
+Shareholders are encouraged to refer to General Meeting for the full purpose and intent of the Resolutions to be passed.
+As witi ness my/our hand(s) this day of, 2017.
+Signatu ure of Member / Common Seal of the Corporate Shareholders Notes:- 1.
+For the purpose of determining a member who shall be entitled to attend, speak and vote at this 13th / Annual Gene eral Meeting, the